ecstatic-morse/blag/content/posts/quantifier-elimination.md

 ## Final thoughts

 As I promised at the outset, the ideas I've presented here are all pretty simple.
 None involve anything beyond basic set theory.
-In fact, I have a sneaking suspicion that one or both of these QE algorithms were known to Niko when he wrote the instigating blog post; the examples he chose enumerate our edge cases with uncanny precision.
+In fact, I have a sneaking suspicion that one or both of these algorithms were known to Niko when he wrote the instigating blog post; the examples he chose seem quite prescient beside the work I've done here.
 If that's true, I'm very curious to know why he omitted them.
 Perhaps I've overlooked something?

-In any case, I'm hopeful that at least some of these ideas are new to the Polonius team and can be used to formalize Rust's placeholder region rules.
+In any case, I'm hopeful that at least some of these ideas are new to the Polonius working group and can be used to formalize Rust's placeholder region rules.
 If not, perhaps the more formal treatment and parallels with Revesz's work will provide others with inspiration; I'd love to see Polonius move closer to completion.

 [^cad]: albeit in double exponential time via an algorithm known as [cylindrical algebraic decomposition][].